CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 ### Hospital admissions pre-processing

-We visually inspect the hospital admissions data for each state before producing a forecast, identifying anomalies that seem implausible.
+We visually inspect the hospital admissions data for each jurisdiction before producing a forecast, identifying anomalies that seem implausible.
 We then remove these observations from the model inference, treating them as missing data (i.e. as NA values in the model).
 Often these implausible observations are due to reporting errors, such as a hospital reporting a large number of admissions on a single day that should have been spread out over multiple days and are later corrected.
 When this happens, we add the corrected data back into the model inference when it gets updated.